 There are many other factors that employers must take into consideration for an employee with epilepsy, which can include things like avoiding triggers and considerations for working with computers.

-At National Epilepsy Training, we can provide training sessions in the workplace to ensure that you are fully able to manage someone with epilepsy and to help safeguard your current or future employees who have epilepsy.
+At National Epilepsy Training, we can provide epilepsy training courses in the workplace to ensure that you are fully able to manage someone with epilepsy and to help safeguard your current or future employees who have epilepsy.
+Start with our epilepsy awareness course.